 Its aims are to tackle the challenges facing female academics, facilitate supportive relationships between female academics to share problems as well as share best practice and celebrate achievements.

 Academic progression is encouraged whether you are engaged in research and development, innovation and engagement or teaching and learning.
-There is a clear framework for progression from lecturer through to Reader and Professor.
+There is a clear framework for progression from lecturer through to Associate Professor and Professor.

 Research collaboration is an important part of our research culture and we encourage research networking by helping to fund our postgraduate researchers to attend conferences and supporting more established academics to develop relationships with international partners.